Edmund Piers Barclay: Australia

 Arriving in Australia in August 1926, he was determined to show the world that "he was the world's greatest novelist".
 He worked as a journalist, wrote film scripts (The Silence of Dean Maitland, 1934), short stories, plays, newspaper articles and verse.

 In a 1933 interview, he said revues were the hardest to write.

 On 17 December 1933, he was employed by the Australian Broadcasting Commission as a dramatist.
 The first radio play Barclay wrote was An Antarctic Epic.

 Barclay wrote very little for the stage.
 In 1934, he collaborated with Varney Monk as composer to write The Cedar Tree, a musical romance produced by F. W. Thring in Melbourne.
 Barclay's wife Helene was the lyricist.

 Barclay had a big success with the serial As Ye Sow which he turned into a novel.
 As Ye Sow was "regarded by many critics as the greatest contribution to Australian historical drama."
 Also hugely popular was Khyber which led to a string of similar adventure serials from Barclay such as Shanghai and Singapore Spy.

 By 1940, Barclay was established as the leading radio writer in the country.

+In 1943 he collaborated with Joy Hollyer in the verse play With Wings as Eagles, dedicated to the RAAF.

 Family

-His relationship with his wife Helene, who wrote plays for the ABC, was desperately unhappy.
+His relationship with his wife Helene, who wrote plays for the ABC, was desperately unhappy, and ended some time before 1940.
+He formed a relationship with Joy Hollyer and they moved to Umina Beach near Woy Woy.
+After his death Hollyer married and moved to Turramurra.

 Survived by his daughter and son, Barclay died of a coronary occlusion on 26 August 1961 at Gosford, New South Wales.
 He was interred in Point Clare cemetery with Catholic rites.